Offshore oil platform workers after OEUK medical in Bristol

 ✔ The doctor will review your medical and occupational history.

-✔ You will have a physical exam, including weight, height, blood pressure, vision and movement/agility
+✔ You will have a physical exam, including weight, height, blood pressure, vision, movement/agility, and chest exam.
+Urine dipstick and a hearing test (audiogram) are no longer required.

 The OEUK Certificate of Fitness to Work Offshore is accepted in the UK, Norwegian, and Dutch offshore sectors.